Writing your own linear algebra matrix library in C

 QR Decomposition

-Any square matrix A can be decomposed as: \(A = Q * R\) where Q is an orthogonal matrix, and R is an upper triangular matrix.
+Any square matrix $A$ can be decomposed into two distinct matrices: $A = Q \cdot R$.
+In this factorization, $Q$ is an orthogonal matrix and $R$ is an upper triangular matrix.

-// Represents the (dot) product of two vectors:
+// Calculates the dot product of two matrix columns

 double nml_vect_dot(nml_mat *m1, unsigned int m1col, nml_mat *m2, unsigned m2col) {